jayam18/angular-app/src/assets/config/active-active-development.md

 -  Identiify where the traffic is coming from
 - Idenfy something

+## Egress to Database
+This is a egress to database docs.

 ## Security Configuration
 When using Mutual Authentication with SSL/TLS: